 This is the first window I open when researching flights.
 Google Flights is a one-shop stop to book cheap flights.
 It has everything you need with the exclusion of Southwest Airlines (bummer).
 It is, essentially, a super-duper search engine that allows you to quickly research flights without the hassle of opening a dozen tabs.

 It is similar to Expedia and Priceline, but it includes everything because it’s not a competitor.
-It also has a great map feature that allows you to zoom out and see prices around the world from your current location.
+It also has a great map feature that allows you to zoom out and see prices worldwide from your current location.
 If you’re flexible and indecisive, you can choose your destination based on price.
 What if there’s a wild sale on flights to Iceland?
 There’s only one way to find out: Google Flights!

 Bonus: Set price notifications.
 When the price increases or decreases, you will be notified through your G-mail account.
 Again, if you’re flexible, set notifications for a handful of days and book your flight based on the drop.